 4. Google Maps

 Have you used any of these apps during your holidays?
-Let me know in the comments down below, I love find out your opinion.
+Let me know in the comments down below, I love finding out your opinion.